NiccoloCase/reflection-accountability/readme.md

 The implementation leverages the **reflection** pattern to separate the **operational level** from the **knowledge level**, ensuring greater flexibility and adaptability.

+The concept of **Accountability** is tested through unit tests in a simple scenario involving entities such as Students, Professors, Full Professors, Universities, etc.

 ## Features

 - **Support for subtyping**: The `Party` entity allows subtype extensions to accommodate different roles.
-- **Flexible accountability relationships**: Models various relationships such as students, professors, full professors, and universities.
-- **Comprehensive unit tests**: Includes test cases that validate the accountability model in a university scenario.
+- **Constraint validation**: The `AccountabilityType` entity ensures that accountability relationships are valid.
+- **Separation of levels**: The `Accountability` entity separates the operational level from the knowledge level.

 ## Diagram

-Below is a high-level diagram representing the **Accountability** pattern:
+Below is a high-level diagram representing the **Accountability** pattern implemented in this project:

 ![Accountability Diagram](images/accountability_diagram.png)

-This repository provides a practical exploration of the **Accountability** pattern and its application in real-world modeling.